-The cooling water system inside the Northfield Mountain powerhouse will be sampled in the period of May 15 through July 31, 2015.
-Sampling will begin once 5,000 shad have passed through the Turners Falls Gatehouse fishway.
-Sampling will cease when American shad eggs and larvae are no longer found in the samples collected from the cooling water system.
+The service water system inside the Northfield Mountain powerhouse will be sampled in the period of May 15 through July 31, 2015.
+Sampling will begin once 5,000 shad have passed through the Turners Falls Gatehouse fishway, or May 21, whichever comes first.
+Sampling will cease once no shad eggs or larvae are captured in three concurrent weeks of sampling, or by July 31, whichever comes first.
 Once per week samples will be collected every 2 hours during a pumping cycle.
 Sample collection will be initiated 30 minutes after the pumping cycle begins to ensure the water is well mixed.
-At a minimum, one sample will be collected each during the following intervals: 1am to 4am; 5am to 8am.

-In addition, pumpback operations will be manipulated to specifically sample entrainment with 1 2, 3, and if possible, 4 pumps running.
+In addition, pumpback operations will be manipulated to specifically sample entrainment with 1 2, 3, and 4 pumps running.
 Four pumping scenarios will sampled as follows:

-Scenario 1: 1 pump operational (Unit 2) Scenario 2: 2 pumps operational (Unit 2 and one other) Scenario 3: 3 pumps operational (Unit 2 and two others) Scenario 4: All 4 pumps operational1
+Scenario 1: 1 pump operational (Unit 2) Scenario 2: 2 pumps operational (Unit 2 and one other) Scenario 3: 3 pumps operational (Unit 2 and two others) Scenario 4: All 4 pumps operational (Unit 2 and three others)

-This sampling will occur during four pumping cycles spread over the expected peak of egg and larval density (May 23 through July 5); if possible, multiple scenarios will be sampled within one or more of the four cycles.
+This sampling will occur over the expected peak of egg and larval density (June 1 through June 28).
+An attempt will be made to schedule the Scenario-sampling in as short a time period as possible.
 Sampling will be randomized or scheduled if possible such that scenarios are not run in a sequence of an increasing or decreasing number of pumps.
+During this "peak" period, an attempt will also be made to collect data during three separate pumping cycles where pumping of 1, 2 or 3 units is held constant over the entire pump cycle (e.g., 11pm to 7am).

-In addition, if any daytime pumping or uncommon nighttime pumping hours scheduled to occur during the sampling period to the extent possible given pumping scheduling decision lead time, samples will be collected during these times.
+In addition, if any daytime pumping (9 am to dusk) or uncommon nighttime pumping (dusk to 9pm) hours are scheduled to occur during the sampling period, to the extent possible (given pumping scheduling decision lead time), samples will be collected during these times.
+These samples will be in addition to the planned regular weekly samples.